osaket/Gatsby-JS-on-Stackbit/src/pages/index.md

       - title: 02.
 Connecting the dots
         content: >-
-          An important component in Physiotherapy is understanding how injuries occur, and linking injuries with daily activities and habits.
+          An important component in Physiotherapy is understanding how injuries occur, and linking symptoms with daily activities and habits.
 In your session at Ventelite, we will explain what the the problem is, discuss treatment options available, provide advice, education and referral as needed.